jowi24/vdr-fritz/README.md

 common installation procedure for plugins, documented in VDR's core documentation applies.
 However, the following build dependecies are required:
   - GCrypt library (libgcrypt)
+  - Boost asio

+## Cloning the GIT repository

+Use `git clone --recursive` to clone submodules, as well.

 ---